 - Nurse faculty members (NF)

-Applicants who commit to two years service in either a health care facility with a critical shortage or at an accredited school of nursing will receive 60% of their outstanding student loan balance.
+Applicants must commit to two years of service in a health care facility with a critical shortage or as faculty at an accredited nursing school to receive 60% of their outstanding student loan balance.
 You can earn an additional 25% by completing a third year of service.

 3. Indian Health Service loan repayment program

-You can opt to stay longer, renewing your contract until your student loan is paid in full.
+You can participate for longer, renewing your contract until your student loan is paid in full.
 Many students find this program stimulating and rewarding.

 4. Students to Service loan repayment program

-The NHSC (see section above) offers up to $120,000 student loan repayment assistance to medical, dental and nursing students who are in their final year of school.
-You will need to provide health care services for three years, or six years if working part time, at a NHSC-approved site.
-The purpose is to help serve communities with limited access to medical facilities and services.
+You’ll need to provide health care services for three years (six years if working part-time) at a NHSC-approved site.
+This program aims to help serve communities with limited access to medical facilities and services.

 Grants for veterinarians